MartinPirate/the_site/README.md

 6. Cost estimation per floor and whole project --cost of the whole project is calculated in dynamically on the Controller/repository.

 7.SMS alert to customer for pending payments and on receiving payments(Done using Alerts and Notifications).
-Same as Rent collection alert to owner.
+Same as Rent collection alert to owner on a certain date should be done on shedulers/cron jobs.

 8. Reports and details of Income/Expenses/Purchasing..To be generated in real time on the UI.